MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 The following distributions are supported by the community.
 Each distribution has its own community support mechanisms.
 Consult the distribution's website to find their community resources.
 You may also get help from these [PowerShell Community][pscommunity] resources.

-## CentOS Stream

-The documented steps to install PowerShell on [CentOS Linux](install-centos.md) may work on CentOS Stream.
-However, Microsoft does not officially support PowerShell on the CentOS Stream releases.
-CentOS Stream distributions are continuously updated.
-This falls into the category of an interim release.

-For more information, see [Comparing CentOS Linux and CentOS Stream][stream].

 ## Ubuntu interim releases